 Dr. Harvey’s Fine Ground Dog Food

-Dr. Harvey’s Veg-to-Bowl Fine Ground Dog Food advertises themselves as a dehydrated base mix to homecooked meals.
+Dr. Harvey’s Veg-to-Bowl Fine Ground Dog Food advertises itself as a dehydrated base mix for homecooked meals.
 All one needs to add to this product is meat and oil to create a completely balanced diet.
-This fine ground formula also functions excellently as a dusting topper to standard dry dog food to get your dog gobbling.
-This ground is grain-free, high in calcium, has no dyes or preservatives and tastes great!
+This fine-ground formula also functions excellently as a dusting topper to standard dry dog food to get your dog gobbling.
+This ground is grain-free, high in calcium, has no dyes or preservatives, and tastes great!

 We love that this topper is grain-free and made completely naturally.
 This is a great option for pet parents that have a bigger budget to make sure their pup eats their food regularly.

 When what’s on the shelves at your local pet store just isn’t cutting it, it may be time to get your hands dirty with some canine meal prep.
 While this is obviously not the most convenient option, thousands of pet parents swear by feeding their dogs an alternative diet in lieu of store-bought options.
 Many claim this not only solved any “pickiness” but has also had major nutritional benefits.

 The popularity of feeding household companion pets a raw meat diet has risen in recent years.
 While the idea of feeding your sweet and snuggly pup raw meat and bones may seem gross and even barbaric, advocates for this diet argue this is how their canine ancestors survived for thousands of years.

 Vitamins and minerals are still just as important in a meat-based diet.
 Your pup can receive essential minerals that they need to survive, such as calcium and phosphorus, through animal bones.
 Their diet should feature about 1/3 of bones like chicken wings, turkey necks, beef tail bones, and lamb ribs.
 Their vitamins will come from nutrient-rich organs like the liver, kidney, and spleen of various animals.